Planning a trip to Queensland’s tropical north but can’t decide between Cairns or Townsville?

 Despite being located in the northern tropics of Queensland, Cairns and Townsville are two distinctly different cities offering their own experiences.

-Townsville by contrast is a lot more diverse.
-While tourism is still significant, the city is also known for it military bases as well as its manufacturing construction industries.
+Townsville, by contrast, is a lot more diverse.
+While tourism is still significant, the city is also known for its military bases as well as its manufacturing and construction industries.

-Townsville is by no means as busy as other cities around Australia but it has more of that infrastructure in place that you would expect from a city.
+Townsville is by no means as busy as other cities around Australia, but it has more of that infrastructure in place than you would expect from a city.
 A more defined CBD, a major sporting team just to name some things you might immediately notice.